California Pay Data Reporting

 - Federal Employer Identification Number/Tax Identification Number (FEIN/EIN)

-- Is company a contractor with the state of California
+- Is the company a contractor with the state of California?

 - If applicable – Name and Address of the employer’s Parent Company/Companies

-Once the data submission portal is open the required file may be submitted in either Excel or .CSV format.
-The portal will also offer a fillable form for companies who prefer to enter the data directly into the system instead of submitting an electronic file.
+What will the format for the reports look like?
+The most recent file templates can be found on the DFEH website at this link.
+There are examples in both .csv or Excel format.
+The portal also offers fillable screens for companies who prefer to enter the data directly into the system instead of submitting an electronic file.

 - $19,239 and under